Previous: Cimmerian Timeline Part 32

 Restnor began a mining operation behind the waterfall.
 He hired the crippled and mentally disabled to build a community around the mine, giving them a place to live and be themselves without fear or worry.
 The community around the mine came be be known as Restnor’s Point.

-791BC: Restnor the Third and Talon died.
-Their bodies were cremated.
+791BC: Restnor the Third died and was cremated.
 During the funeral ceremony great adamantine walls rose up around Restnor’s Point to eternally protect the town and as a symbol of Hephaestus’s blessing.

 Restnor the Third had no children, but Talon did.
 The eagle’s offspring were bred with magical birds to make the rare breed known as asestaro.